smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 - Response cmd (part 1); F13=Full CMD:
   - The first 214 characters of the response command string may be entered in this field.
 If the command is longer than 214 characters, press <**F13=Full CMD**> to branch to a screen where a much longer command string may be entered.
 Function key <**F4=Prompt**> may be used to get IBM i help with command prompting.
 Unlike the Compare data lines, the entire command string will appear in the F13=Full CMD screen.
 Be careful if a partial command shows in this field in Change mode; in this case it is recommended that F13=Full CMD be used to be sure that the final command syntax is correct after any changes.
   - Dynamic Variables may be used in place of all or part of the command line syntax.
 (For more information about Dynamic Variables, refer to Job Tracking and Queuing.)
-  - Also refer to the discussion below about how LSAM Event commands can be used in this field, and how OpCon/xps property (variable) tokens can also be supported when an Event command is used.
-(Any other IBM i command may also be used in this field, but only Event commands are supported for replacing OpCon/xps property tokens.
+  - Also refer to the discussion below about how LSAM Event commands can be used in this field, and how OpCon property (variable) tokens can also be supported when an Event command is used.
+(Any other IBM i command may also be used in this field, but only Event commands are supported for replacing OpCon property tokens.
 - Comp reference value:
   - The compare reference value is a field containing a character string or a reference to a value store in another file, for use in qualifying this Rule for execution.
 If the referenced value does not match the Compare data according to the Compare rule, then the Capture Response Rule Response command will not be executed.
   - *CAPT = Use the captured data as the reference data (this is the original default for comparing data, in prior versions).